iKarTehFox/web-clock-docs/docs/installation.md

 - Basic CLI knowledge

 {: .important }
 Ensure you have **at least** Node.js installed on your system.
-Regardless of whether you choose to clone the repository or download a pre-built release, Node.js is required to serve the website locally.
+Regardless of whether you choose to clone the repository or download a pre-built release, Node.js's `http-server` or any dedicated HTTP server is required to serve the website locally.

 ## Downloading the website